shamayil2/My-Personal-Website/README.md

 # My-Personal-Website
-Its a personal site developed by me using html and css.
+Its a simple personal bio site developed by me using html and css.